General

 The Curious Historian Level 2A: Available Now!

-Level 1 is recommended for students in 3rd or 4th grade, Level 2 for students in 4th or 5th grade, and Level 3 for students in 5th or 6th grade.
+Level 1 is recommended for students in grades 5 and up, Level 2 for students in grades 6 and up, and Level 3 for students in grades 7 and up.
 Older students may also benefit from working through the series, and homeschooling families will find a wealth of resources in each book that can meet the needs of students at multiple levels.

 Yes!
 Our scope and sequence for the full Curious Historian series can be found here.

 The Curious Historian curriculum has been designed to be taught at the pace of one chapter per week, with each book to be completed over the course of a semester (e.g., Book 1A in the fall semester and Book 1B in the spring semester).
-Both the basic suggested weekly schedule for Level 1 and the suggested weekly schedule for Level 2 assume 4 classes per week for approximately 30–40 minutes each day, to be modified as necessary by the teacher.
+Each level has its own Suggested Weekly Schedule, found in the support tabs of The Curious Historian product pages here at classicalacademicpress.com.
+For a sample, follow this link to the Suggested Weekly Schedule for Level 2, which is based on 4 classes per week for approximately 30–40 minutes each day, to be modified as necessary by the teacher.

-For parents and teachers who would prefer to spend more time on each text, we have also supplied a suggested yearlong schedule for Level 1 and a suggested yearlong schedule for Level 2.
+For parents and teachers who would prefer to spend more time on each text, we have also supplied in the support tabs a Suggested Yearlong Schedule for each book.
+For a sample, follow this link to the Suggested Yearlong Schedule for Level 2.

-If you would like to have your students complete an assessment at the end of the semester, you may wish to use the final chapter, which presents an end-of-book review beginning with a summary of the high-level concepts from the text and ending with short chapter-by-chapter summaries and coinciding review exercises.
+If you would like to have your students complete an assessment at the end of the semester or when they finish each book, you may wish to use the final chapter, which presents an end-of-book review beginning with a summary of the high-level concepts from the text and ending with review exercises and short fill-in-the-blank chapter summaries.
 We also recommend having students sing through the entire unit songs, as well as the “Top Things to Remember” song from each book.

-• Songs (MP3s): The TCH music consists of a song for each unit, summarizing the key events and cultural pieces of each chapter, and a “Top 12 Things to Remember” tune that is a great way for students to impress their friends and family with the most interesting tidbits about history!
-A PDF download of the song lyrics is also included for easy reference.
+Songs (MP3s): The TCH music consists of a song for each unit, summarizing the key events and cultural pieces of each chapter, and a “Top 12 Things to Remember” tune that is a great way for students to impress their friends and family with the most interesting tidbits about history!
+The song lyrics are included in appendix A of each book, but the only way to access the audio files is through the Archive packet.

 Biblical Connections PDF: For teachers and parents who would like to integrate religious history/biblical studies with their study of history, we have created a supplemental PDF that draws connections to biblical history and locations, scripture verses, and so forth.
 Icons in the teacher’s edition indicate when to reference this optional PDF resource.